visualex/path-sequencer/README.md

 Midi Sequencer for the Novation Launchpad

 ## 1.0.0
-Simple proof of concept, allows layering of infinite sequences with undo.
+Proof of concept, allows layering of infinite sequences with undo.

 ### functionality